 In change, I had found my purpose.

 When I began to work with families and support professionals, I had no idea how much I would learn, about myself, and about the lives of others.
-I heard so many stories from many families and support people and the common theme was about stress, grief, and concern.
+I heard so many stories from many families and human services professionals and the common theme was about seeing the positive side of change, continually learning and testing our values and beliefs.

 People continually remarked on my optimism, despite my very challenging situation.
 Every day, I was learning, from my family and from those around me.
-I saw my circumstance as an opportunity, to pass along what I had learned, to people who were going through a similar experience.
-I have provided families with tools and resources that help them along their journey.
+I saw my circumstance as an opportunity to pass along those lessons, to people who were going through a similar experience and to those in a supportive role.

-I also recognized the important role of empathy in human service delivery and that my story gave me a chance to influence quality in support, education and health care.
-I created my signature workshop, “In a Family’s Shoes, which offers an impactful simulation of what it is like to have a child diagnosed with a disability or to go through a sudden change.
-I have spearheaded the concept of consumer leadership as a way to authenticate quality and excellence in service delivery, recognized today as authentic engagement.
+I recognized the important role of empathy in human service delivery and that my story gave me a chance to influence quality in support, education and health care.
+I created my signature workshop, “In a Family’s Shoes, which offers a powerful simulation of what it is like to have a child diagnosed with a disability or any unexpected change.

 I hold a Bachelor of Human Kinetics in Applied Kinesiology, (University of Windsor, 1988) and a Bachelor of Education, (University of Windsor, 1989) as well as additional teaching qualifications in Special Education Part 1, (Queens University, 2007).
 I have also received additional certification in Alternative Dispute Resolution, (University of Windsor, 2000) and I am a Certified Master Coach Practitioner (Certified Coaches Federation, 2010).
 I am a trained Community Conversations Facilitator (Harwood Institute, 2013) and a proud graduate of Leadership Windsor Essex, Class of 2015.